Burmese Chicken Curry

 Bringing it all together

-- Add in the liquids and sauces
+- Add the chicken and sauté until fragrant

 - Wipe the rims of the jars clean as necessary